 Excessive alcohol consumption may cause high blood pressure.
 This will increase your risk for stroke, heart failure or an enlarged heart.
 One alcoholic binge can result in atrial fibrillation which is a serious heart arrhythmia.

 You may experience issues with producing new bone due to alcohol consumption.
 Bone loss can result in osteoporosis or a thinning of your bones increasing your risk of fractures.
 Alcohol can cause damage to your bone marrow required for the production of blood cells.
 You may experience a low platelet count causing bleeding and bruising.

 Increased Cancer Risk:

 Excessive alcohol consumption over a long period of time has been connected to increased risks for numerous types of cancers including throat, colon, mouth, breast, esophagus and liver cancer.
 There are certain types of medication shown to have an interaction with alcohol resulting in increased toxicity.
-If you drink while using these medications, they can become dangerous and less effective.
+If you drink while using these medications, they can become dangerous and less effective for use of treatment.

 Heavy consumption of alcohol can cause the lining of your stomach to become inflamed which is gastritis.
 You may also experience esophageal and stomach ulcers.
-Your absorption of many nutrients including B vitamins can be negatively impacted.
+Your absorption of most nutrients including B vitamins can be negatively impacted.
 Drinking heavily can lead to pancreatitis by inflaming or damaging your pancreas.